-- Then go into describing your work history in detail.
-Your goal is for your most relevant qualifications to be easy to find and jump out at the hiring manager or recruiter looking at your resume.
+- Describe your work history in detail.
+Your goal is for your most relevant qualifications to be easy to find.
+They should jump out at the hiring manager or recruiter looking at your resume.

-- Use your bullet points to demonstrate how you used your technical skills on a project.
+- Use your bullet points to demonstrate how you used your technical skills on a project (like we’re doing).

-- Don’t misrepresent your work history by listing skills you don’t have or team accomplishments in which you did not play an active part.
+- Don’t misrepresent your work history by listing skills or accomplishments you don’t have.

 - Highlight your most relevant skills and experience